tuongphantrue/vn-stock-price-emailer/README.md

-- A `test-sources` diagnostic command that exercises every source independently, bypassing the normal "only call what's still missing" cascade logic, so you can check a source's health even when it would otherwise never get called (e.g. Yahoo already covering everything)
+- A `test-sources` diagnostic command that exercises every source independently, bypassing the normal "only call what's still missing" cascade logic, so you can check a source's health even when it would otherwise never get called

+## How the watchlist is determined

+1. **`WATCHLIST` env var, if set** - a full manual override (comma-separated tickers), unchanged from earlier versions of this script.
+2. **Otherwise, a live top-N-by-market-cap query** against TradingView, cached to `watchlist_cache.json` for 24 hours (market-cap rankings don't meaningfully shift run-to-run, so there's no reason to re-query every 30 minutes).
+A few specific tickers (currently just `YEG`) are always included regardless of the cutoff, since they were added by explicit request rather than a market-cap ranking.
+3. **If that query fails and there's no usable cache**, falls back to a curated ~56-ticker list baked into the script, so a TradingView hiccup degrades to "the old watchlist" rather than "no watchlist at all."

 ## Important caveats

-Neither Yahoo Finance nor TradingView are documented, versioned, or guaranteed APIs - they're public JSON endpoints behind each provider's own app, reverse-engineered rather than officially supported.
+None of TradingView, Yahoo Finance, or MSN Finance are documented, versioned, or guaranteed APIs - they're public JSON endpoints behind each provider's own app, reverse-engineered rather than officially supported.
 They can change shape, rate-limit, or block traffic without notice.
 Treat this as a personal watchlist/notification tool, not a trading system - always confirm prices with your broker before acting on them.

 Three domestic Vietnamese sources - CafeF, VNDirect, and SSI's iBoard - were also tried and removed.
 Each was confirmed blocked from GitHub